-Drivers are very familiar with the parking meters used in public parking.
-A simple coin-operated meter is an option for EV parking areas, and can be installed at the head of each EVSE parking stall.
-Another method in common use at public pay parking lots is to provide a central kiosk for credit card purchases.
+People are very familiar with parking meters used in public parking.
+A simple coin-operated meter is an option for EV parking areas and can be installed at the head of each EVSE parking stall.
+Another method in common use for public pay parking lots is where a central kiosk is used for credit card purchases.
 The parking stall number is identified at the kiosk and a parking receipt issued that can be displayed in the vehicle.
 There is little cost for the meter, and a single kiosk reduces the point of service cost for the whole parking lot.
 This system will require an attendant to periodically monitor the area for violations.
 Penalties for violators will need to be determined.
-Note that a coin-operated meter also may invite vandalism.
+A coin-operated meter also may invite vandalism.